SynTempVision/sdkPipelineTest/RebootLoopTest/TEST_PLAN.md

 ## Goal

-Determine whether the new SDK pipeline (`seekcamera-gstreamer`, currently v3) is better, the same, or worse than the old pipeline (`rtsp-seek-server`).
+Determine whether the new SDK pipeline (`seekcamera-gstreamer`) is better, the same, or worse than the old pipeline (`rtsp-seek-server`).

 ### Things I am looking for